Sobrado, Galicia

 Sobrado is a municipality in the province of A Coruña, in the autonomous community of Galicia, Spain.
-It has a population of 2,087 (Spanish 2011 Census) and an area of 121 km^{2}.
+It has a population of 2,087 (according to the 2011 Spanish Census) and an area of 121 km^{2}.
 Sobrado is well known because of Sobrado Abbey, a Trappist monastery.
 The town is known by the name Sobrado dos Monxes in Galician or Sobrado de los Monjes in Spanish but the official name is just Sobrado.